webtiming/timingsrc/doc/usage_sequencer.md

 ## Develop UI

-To implement a timed Web presentation using the Sequencer, simply translate "enter" and "exit" events into approapriate effects in the DOM.
+To implement a timed Web presentation using the Sequencer, simply translate "change" and "remove" events into approapriate effects in the DOM.
 The following example shows how a timing sensitive data viewer can easily be built by virtue of connecting a Sequencer to a DOM element.
 The Sequencer effectively takes care of adding active cues to the DOM, and removing inactive cues from the DOM, always at the correct time.

 ```javascript
 /*